This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - Individualized Transition Plan (ITP)

-For in-depth information on each plan, as well as more details on educational assistance, refer to our article Cerebral Palsy Educational Assistance.
+For in-depth information on each plan and more details on educational assistance, refer to our article, Cerebral Palsy Educational Assistance.

 Assistance from Disability Organizations

-Many disability organizations offer assistance to those with cerebral palsy and numerous other disabilities, including the following:
+Look for nonprofit groups if you need assistance beyond what the government can offer.
+Many disability organizations assist those with cerebral palsy and numerous other disabilities, including the following:

 - United Cerebral Palsy Association